 I... well.
 I never doubted my skills.

 The TV keeps blacking out during AV, but this is not a reset as I previously thought.
-It might be the TV not liking the video signal or the video circuit being flaky.
+It might be the TV not liking the video signal, or perhaps the video circuit is being flaky.
 As for the ULA, maybe it was badly seated to begin with.
 Would likely have fried if anything was spilled in the machine.

 ~ * Photo OP * ~